UWARG/pathing/path_optimization/README.md

 =====

 1. When I upload the points to Mission Planner I run into an error saying "SystemError: Timeout on read - setWP".
 I suspect that this is because the hardware is not plugged in on my computer.
 This should be resolved when everything is set up on Icarus for competition.

+# Competition 2023

+Only the files below were used for the 2022-2023 competition.

+`waypoint_current_location.py` is a script loaded into Mission Planner to get the drone's current location.
+The current location is currently unused.

+## Task 1

+`waypoint_file_write.py` creates a path for Mission Planner, respecting flight boundaries.

+`waypoint_boundary.py` creates a fence for Mission Planner, to indicate the restricted area.

+There was no time to integrate diversion to create a new path before the flight window.

+## Task 2

+Task 2 route generation is currently in [this repository](https://github.com/Chrisytz/Task2).

+`waypoint_manual.py` creates a path for Mission Planner with included takeoff and hover commands from manually hardcoded waypoint names.
+At the flight window, only basic waypointing was implemented, not takeoff and hover commands.